Overview of Investly

 Please not that due to confidentiality issues, Investly requested that I blur the companies names, as this constitutes private information.
 That seemed like a totally reasonable request (it’s actually stated in the website’s general terms) so I updated the pictures.

 The interest rate is set through an auction, so the actual rate is usually lower than the initial one.
-It usually varies between 8 and 12%, for very short term durations (less than 2 months).
+My initial review of Investly was rather positive, as the offered interest rates were rather interesting for business loans.
+However, they have decreased a lot.
+My first investments often offered more than 12%; now the interest rate usually varies between 8 and 9%, for very short term durations (less than 2 months).
 It mostly depends on the debtor’s credit rating.

 The information provided for each loan are rather succinct, but sufficient to take an informed decision.
 Here’s a screenshot of a closed auction : the initial interest rate was 18% but it went down to 12%.
 You can see the name of the buyer and seller, their credit rating and their annual turnover.
 The colored bar shows the status of financed invoices; you can hover the cursor over each segment to see the matching amount.